astramieri/oci-generative-ai/docs/generations_models.md

 **Top *p*** tells the model to pick from the top tokens based on the sum of their probabilities.

+For example, if we set top p as 0.10, then the model considers only the token that make up the top 10% of the probability of the next token.

 ![Top *p*](../images/top_p.png)

 ## Stop sequences